molovol/MoloVol/index.md

 The software is being maintained and developed by Jasmin B. Maglic and Roy Lavendomme and is available on Windows (7, 8, 10, 11), macOS, Linux (Ubuntu, Debian), and as a web application.

+### News

+We have released version 1.1.1 which introduces a small patch to increase the calculation speed by around 50%.
+Other than that, this version is equivalent to the previous version, so we encourage everyone to upgrade.

+If you have previously experienced instability of the web app, its newest version fixes an issue that led to crashed.
+With this new change the web app should be more reliable.

 ### Web Application

 <div class="button link" markdown="1">